 The targeting and financing of directed payments varied based on the directed payment type (Table 1).
-Minimum or maximum fee schedules were often targeted to behavioral health providers; uniform rate increases were most often targeted to hospitals; and VBP arrangements were most often targeted to physicians, including those employed by academic medical centers or public hospital systems.
+Minimum or maximum fee schedules were often targeted to behavioral health providers, and uniform rate increases and VBP arrangements were most often targeted to hospitals.
 Minimum or maximum fee schedules and VBP arrangements were often financed with state general funds, but most uniform rate increases were financed by providers through provider taxes or IGTs.

 TABLE 1.
-Directed Payment Programs by Payment Type, Provider Type, and Funding Source, 2020
+Directed Payment Programs by Payment Type, Provider Type, and Funding Source, 2023